Version2beta/talks/irrational_to_functional/irrational_to_functional.md

 Obviously there are a lot of interesting implementation details behind a database like this, and I don't have time to go into all of it, but I can talk about some of our development strategies.
 For example, in the current production version, disk persistence uses S3 buckets from Amazon Web Services.
 We get redundancy and availability with a super-simple interface, but once we start measuring performance this will be low hanging fruit.
 What we got was a persistence layer that brings something extra to the table, and we will continue to look for ways to leverage other technologies to meet our needs rather than build it all in house.
 Another example of this is our message bus.
 Instead of tacking an HTTP interface onto our service, the service is configured to use RabbitMQ channels for receiving and sending messages.

+[ slide:

+data structure

+]

 I'd love to discuss other implementation details.
 The data structure, for example, is fascinating and would require its own talk.
-Memory management is really simple - we just kill the least recently used actors when we're running low on memory.
-And the API is just an API.
+It's basically a modified hash array-mapped trie overlaid on Elixir actors.
+Very fast access to the values, and as we traverse the trie we pick up metadata along the way for access control that can be inherited down a line.

+[ slide:

+declarative API

+]

+I'm going to skip over the API too, since it's an implementation detail.
+I will say that we figure that commands happen where the people are - on the front end - and by the time our system gets the message, we can treat it as an event that happened in the real world.
+Turns out there's only one event we need to support: something changed.
+Perhaps it changed from nothing to something, and we can infer that new nodes need to be created.
+The result is that every event binds a key to a new state.

+Queries are similarly easy.
+We respond to keys with a little bit of pattern matching support.

 I sound like a manager.
 We got to implementation details, and I got all hand-wavey.